SirLouen/wordpress-docs/trac-workflow-keywords.md

 Patches and commits that change UI need screenshots.
 Document visual iterations.
 Upload screenshots directly to the ticket or post to [make/flow](https://make.wordpress.org/flow/) for more involved visual documentation such as visual records or visual surveys.
 Cross-link any make/flow posts with the ticket.
 Remove the needs-screenshots keyword from the ticket once screenshots for both a desktop and a phone, at the least, are provided.
 Full context screenshots taken on physical devices are preferred.
 New patches require new screenshots.
 Once a ticket has at least one of the needed screenshots, tag it with has-screenshots. [#needs-screenshots](https://core.trac.wordpress.org/query?status=accepted&status=assigned&status=closed&status=new&status=reopened&status=reviewing&keywords=~needs-screenshots&col=id&col=summary&col=status&col=owner&col=type&col=priority&col=milestone&order=priority)

+**needs-test-info**

+Input is needed from the patch author to provide information about how the patch was tested.
+Step by step instructions are always preferred, but sometimes a [Testing Use-Case](https://make.wordpress.org/test/2025/05/15/building-the-testing-use-case/) is required.

 **changes-requested**

 Feedback has been provided, and the attached patch needs to be updated.